 How does Applied Behavior Analysis work?

 ABA training is usually conducted by a trained therapist.
 In traditional ABA, the therapist spends 20 to 40 hours per week working one-on-one with a child.
 Often, though, a therapist will use a version of the therapy known as “modified ABA.”
-With modifies ABA, the therapist spends 10-15 hours per week with the child to allow the child time for other therapies such as speech and occupational therapy.
+With modified ABA, the therapist spends 10-15 hours per week with the child to allow the child time for other therapies such as speech and occupational therapy.
 This also allows the child to spend time in a therapeutic social environment.
 All children with autism are unique and have specific learning needs.
 Consequently, the therapist will develop an applied behavior analysis program that's tailored to meet those needs .

 The treatment begins with an assessment by the therapist.
 The purpose of the assessment is to determine which skills the child already possesses and where the child has deficits.
 The therapist next develops an ABA program aimed at increasing the child's skills in many areas.
 The program will likely include goals related to the child's: